Common sandpiper: Description

 The adult is 18–20 cm long with a 32–35 cm wingspan.
 It has greyish-brown upperparts, white underparts, short dark-yellowish legs and feet, and a bill with a pale base and dark tip.
 In winter plumage, they are duller and have more conspicuous barring on the wings, though this is still only visible at close range.
 Juveniles are more heavily barred above and have buff edges to the wing feathers.

 This species is very similar to the slightly larger spotted sandpiper (A. macularia) in non-breeding plumage.
 But its darker legs and feet and the crisper wing pattern (visible in flight) tend to give it away, and of course they are only rarely found in the same location.

 Distribution and migration

 The common sandpiper breeds across most of temperate and subtropical Europe and Asia, and migrates to Africa, southern Asia and Australia in winter.
 The eastern edge of its migration route passes by Palau in Micronesia, where hundreds of birds may gather for a stop-over.
 They depart the Palau region for their breeding quarters around the last week of April to the first week of May.

 Behaviour and ecology

-It is a gregarious bird and is seen in large flocks, and has the distinctive stiff-winged flight, low over the water, of Actitis waders.
+The Common Sandpiper is usually encountered alone, occasionally in small groups, although larger flocks are sometimes formed around migration or at breeding season roosts.
+It seldom joins multispecies flocks.
+This species has a distinctive stiff-winged flight, low over the water.